talentlessguy/ahttp/README.md

 If you need a ready-to-go framework, use `httx`, otherwise you can set up your own using httx components.
 Every component is pluggable and isn't tied to core.

+## Project status

+idk, i'm writing it for fun from time to time

+mb it'll grow into something

 ## Example

 ### Ready-to-go setup